-Internship, Health, Character, and Technical Standards for the Young Children with Autism and Exceptionalities Certificate, Early Care and Education for Young Children with Disabilities Degree, Early Childhood Education Degree, and related Early Childhood Education Certificate Programs
+Internship, Health, Character, and Technical Standards for Early Care and Education of Young Children with Disabilities Degree, Early Childhood Education Degree, Early Childhood Education Certificate, Early Childhood Education (Advanced) Certificate, and Young Children with Autism and Exceptionalities Certificate

 NHTI has developed excellent practicum opportunities for our students to foster hands-on learning while simultaneously receiving credit.
 Nonetheless, the college's first priority must be to ensure that patients/clients/children/families are not placed in jeopardy by students during learning experiences.
 Therefore, students in internship, externship, practicum, service learning, and clinical experiences must demonstrate sufficient emotional stability to withstand the stresses, uncertainties and changing circumstances that characterize patient/client/child/family responsibilities.
-Furthermore, the student is expected to have the emotional stability required to exercise sound judgment, accept direction and guidance from a supervisor or faculty member, and establish rapport and maintain sensitive interpersonal relationships and confidentiality with employees, customers, and/or patients/clients/clients/children and their families.
+Furthermore, the student is expected to have the emotional stability required to exercise sound judgment, accept direction and guidance from a supervisor or faculty member, and establish rapport and maintain sensitive interpersonal relationships and confidentiality with employees, customers, and/or patients/children and their families.